Have you got some broken pottery you need to recycle? Have you ever actually thought is ceramic recyclable?

 At the end of the day, ceramic does have a negative impact on our environment, but only in the same way that glass, stainless steel, and many other everyday materials do.
 So it’s your outlook on what sustainability truly means that will drive your opinion on it!

-While cooking at extremely high temperatures, ceramic requires less heat and energy than glass to create the same number of wares, and it is a lot more sustainable than plastic too.
+While cooking at extremely high temperatures, ceramic requires less heat and energy than glass to create the same number of products.
+It can be considered more sustainable than plastic too.

 If you value durability more than other factors, you’ll find that ceramics fare pretty well on the sustainability scale.